petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/account-users-and-roles-apis.md

    }
    ```

 1. Navigate to *Global Menu* &rarr; *Applications* &rarr; *Accounts*.
-Click the account you created a User for.
-Click the *Users* tab and see the new User that was created.
+Click the account you created a user for.
+Click the *Users* tab and see the new user that was created.

   ![See that a new account user has been added.](./account-users-and-roles-apis/images/01.png)